wmhilton-stoplight/platform-docs/2.-workspaces/b.adding-projects.md

 2. Select an option under **Git Project**.
 3. Select  **Connect**.
 Follow the instructions on the popup screen to authorize.
 4. Upon successful authentication, choose your organization, and then select the repositories you want to import.
+5. The **Install Webhooks** option is selected by default.
+This enables automatic publishing from your project when changes are pushed to the repository.
+Clear this option to disable automatic publishing.
+See [Publishing Git Projects](../7.-projects/publishing-git-projects.md) for details.
 5. Next, select **Add Git Project**.

 Once the project is created and the anaylzer has completed, it will contain Markdown articles and API descriptions that are stored in the Git repository.
 Use [Stoplight Studio](../3.-design/a.overview.md) to modify these files.